Chris-Eckhardt/TCP-Messaging-App/README.md

 This is a command line chat application.
 It uses client/server architecture.
-Implimented with the python sockets module.
+Implemented with the python sockets module.